grittygrease/tls13-post-handshake-auth/draft-sullivan-tls-post-handshake-auth.md

 takes at most one round trip and it does not include an additional key exchange.

 This document describes spontaneous and solicited modes for both client and server authentication.
+Spontaneous authentication allows an endpoint to advertise a certificate without explicitly being requested.
+Solicited authentication allows an endpoint to request that its peer provide authentication details.

-Support for each of these modes is negotiated using a new `post_handshake_auth` extension.
+Support for different modes of authentication is negotiated using a new `post_handshake_auth` extension.
 New handshake messages are defined for use after completion of the initial handshake, these mirror the authentication messages that are used in the TLS 1.3 handshake.